lidofinance/lido-terra-contracts/contracts/anchor_basset_token/README.md

 and if there was a valid, un-expired pre-approval for the `env.sender`, then we move `amount` tokens from `owner` to `recipient` and deduct it from the available allowance.
+    - Reduces `owner`'s balance and increases the `recipient` balance in the reward contract for reward calculation.

 ### SendFrom
 * SendFrom{owner, contract, amount, msg}